-Yes, iguanas can eat the seeds found on strawberry flesh.
+Yes, iguanas can eat the seeds found in strawberry flesh.
 There should be no issue with these seeds passing through your iguana’s digestive system as they are very small.

-For most other fruits with pits or large seeds, such as apple seeds, it’s important to remove the seeds and pits prior to feeding.
+For most other fruits with pits or large seeds, such as apple seeds, it’s important to remove the seeds and pits before feeding.

 How many strawberries are safe to feed an iguana?

 As stated above, strawberries should only be fed to your iguana as a treat, which means they are best served no more than 1-2 times per week in small servings.
 If you are feeding fruit to your iguana, it’s important to feed them a variety of different fruits, not just strawberries.